Addressing Bias in Online Selection with Limited Budget of Comparisons: Introduction

 \subsection{Related work}

-The secretary problem was introduced by \citet{dynkin1963optimum}, who proposed the $1/e$-threshold algorithm, having a success probability of $1/e$.
-Since then, the problem has undergone extensive study and found numerous applications, including in finance \cite{hlynka1988secretary}, mechanism design \cite{kleinberg2005multiple}, and active learning \cite{sabato2018interactive}.
-A closely related problem is the prophet inequality \cite{krengel1977semiamarts, samuel1984comparison}, where the decision-maker sequentially observes values sampled from known distributions, and its reward is the value of the selected item, in opposite the secretary problem where the reward is binary: $1$ if the selected value is the maximum and $0$ otherwise.
-Prophet inequalities also have many applications \cite{kleinberg2012matroid, chawla2010multi, feldman2014combinatorial} and have been explored in multiple variants \cite{kennedy1987prophet, azar2018prophet, bubna2023prophet}.
+\paragraph{The secretary problem} The secretary problem was introduced by \citet{dynkin1963optimum}, who proposed the $1/e$-threshold algorithm, having a success probability of $1/e$, which is the best possible.
+Since then, the problem has undergone extensive study and found numerous applications, including in finance \citep{hlynka1988secretary}, mechanism design \citep{kleinberg2005multiple}, Nested Rollout Policy Adaptation (NRPA) \citep{dang2023warm}, active learning \citep{fujii2016budgeted}, and the design of interactive algorithms \citep{sabato2016interactive, sabato2018interactive}.
+Moreover, the secretary problem has multiple variants \citep{karlin2015competitive, bei2022secretary,assadi2019secretary, keller2015better}, and has inspired other works, for instance, related to matching \citep{goyal2022secretary, dickerson2019balancing} or ranking \citep{jiang2021online, elactive}.
+A closely related problem is the prophet inequality \citep{krengel1977semiamarts, samuel1984comparison}, where the decision-maker sequentially observes values sampled from known distributions, and its reward is the value of the selected item, in opposite the secretary problem where the reward is binary: $1$ if the selected value is the maximum and $0$ otherwise.
+Prophet inequalities also have many applications \citep{kleinberg2012matroid, chawla2010multi, feldman2014combinatorial} and have been explored in multiple variants \citep{kennedy1987prophet, azar2018prophet, bubna2023prophet, benomar2024lookback}.

-While the classical secretary problem solely assumes a finite sequence of totally ordered items observed in a uniformly random order, several works have investigated variations with additional hypotheses, aiming to devise improved algorithms.
-For instance, \citet{Gilbert2006} explored the scenario where candidates' values are independently drawn from the same known probability distribution, achieving a success probability of $\approx 0.58$.
-The case where item values are sampled from different known distributions has also been examined \cite{esfandiari2020prophets}, with authors demonstrating that no algorithm can achieve a success probability better than $1/e$ in certain adversarial settings, thus, in the worst case, gaining nothing compared to the standard secretary problem.
-Other works have explored potential improvements with limited information beyond distributions, such as samples \cite{correa2021secretary} or advice regarding the value of the current item \cite{antoniadis2020secretary, advice-2021, benomar2023advice}.